epifluidlab/sc_NOMeHiC_pipeline/README.md

 - variants: .vcf file corresponding to reference genome of choice
 - restriction_sites: DpnII file
 - picard: path to your picard folder
+- bisulfitehic: path to bisulfitehic folder
+- bistools: path to bistools folder
+- scripts: path to scripts folder
 - data: path to folder with raw FASTQ files
 - fileindex: path to file with single cell indices